HardlyDifficult/ChatBot/Readme.md

 ```!help !command```

+Use the !command to create new commands for your channel.  e.g. !social to drop a link to your Twitter.

+Note that the "!" is just a style convention Twitch uses, it is not required.

+There is an optional cooldown.
+If a command is issued too quickly, the response is whispered instead of posted in chat again.
+Mods bypass the cooldown period.

 #### Aliases

 ```!help !alias```

+Aliases allow you to have alternate words for the same command.  e.g. !twitter can be an alias of !social so that either works.

+FYI the command cooldown is per command and not per alias.

 #### Time

 ```!help !eta```

+Counts down till the next stream.

+The ETA (and optional message) is auto posted anytime someone new enters the chatroom while you are offline.
+(FYI we do not mention users by name).

 ```!help !live```

+Issues an unhost and posts a message to chat.

-The message included when going live is posted to Twitter (with a link to the channel), as a reply to a previous conversion.
+If you include a note when going live it is posted to Twitter (with a link to the channel), as a reply to a previous conversion.

 ```!uptime```

+Tracks uptime for the stream (and total for the day).

 #### Channel Info

+Check or set the stream's title and/or game.

 ```!help !title```